canonical/mongodb-operator/documentation/tutorial.md

   }
 ]
 ```
 Feel free to test out any other MongoDB commands.
 When you’re ready to leave the MongoDB shell you can just type `exit`.
-Once you've typed `exit` you will be back in the original shell, where you can interact with Juju and LXD.
+Once you've typed `exit` you will be back in the host of Charmed MongoDB (`mongodb/0`).
+Exit this host by entering `exit`.
+Now you will be in your original shell where you first started the tutorial; where you can interact with Juju and LXD.

 ## Scale Charmed MongoDB